 Background screens will beperformed and education will be verified prior to employment.

-In addition to offering a lively community that encourages learning and celebrates diversity, VU offers a competitive, flexible benefits package including health, dental, vision, life, accidental death & dismemberment, disability insurance, paid time off, and a 403(b) retirement plan with employer match.
-Vanderbilt offers tuition assistance to employees, spouses and dependent children.
-Also, after five years of service, Vanderbilt will pay up to 55% of the tuition for up to three dependent children to earn a bachelor's degree.
-Learn more about Vanderbilt's benefits at VU Benefits Overview at https://hr.vanderbilt.edu/benefits/2018-Benefits-Overview_Future-Employees.pdf
+Vanderbilt University offers a competitive, flexible benefits package including health, dental, vision, life, accidental death & dismemberment, disability insurance, paid time off, and a 403(b) retirement plan with employer match.
+Vanderbilt offers tuition assistance to employees, spouses, and dependent children.

 Vanderbilt University is an equal opportunity, affirmative action employer.
 Women, minorities, people with disabilities and protected veterans are encouraged to apply.